 Description of the Eastern Indiana Regional Planning Commission

 The Eastern Indiana Regional Planning Commission has been organized under the authority of Governor Mike Pence as outlined in Indiana Code IC 36-7-7.
-Fayette, Randolph, Rush, Union, and Wayne Counties have banded together to engage in collaborative economic development planning.
+Fayette, Randolph, Rush, Union, and Wayne Counties banded together to engage in collaborative economic development planning.
 Building on their many successes of the past, these five counties have committed to a future of working together for the betterment of the entire region.
-Designated an Economic Development District by the U.S. Department of Commerce Economic Development Administration in 1993, EIRPC will serve five counties in Eastern Indiana.
+Henry County joined April 2019 as the sixth county to be a part of the regional effort.
+Designated an Economic Development District by the U.S. Department of Commerce Economic Development Administration in 1993, EIRPC will serve six counties in Eastern Indiana.
 These counties are united in the knowledge that they share many of the same attributes and aspirations and have a firm belief that they are stronger together than they are separately.

 Eastern Indiana RPC staff will work with communities and municipalities on planning, project development, grant writing, technical assistance and information for local governments and will facilitate meetings to foster greater collaboration.
 EIRPC staff will not be directly involved in economic development marketing efforts but will rather provide aid and support to local governmental agencies whenever feasible.